Authorization

 use HandlesAuthorization;

-public function allowRestify(User $user = null)
+public function allowRestify(User $user = null): bool

 {